World Aquarium

 The World Aquarium was an interactive animal exhibition, conservation research center, and animal sanctuary located in Laclede's Landing, St. Louis, Missouri, United States, founded by Leonard Sonnenschein.
 It closed in mid-2019.
 Some highlights of the child-centered exhibition are being able to feed and touch many animals.
-The museum allows general admission, school tours and behind-the-scenes tours.
+The museum allowed general admission, school tours and behind-the-scenes tours.